Master of Arts in Communication Studies

 Graduate coordinators are your academic advisors who help and advise you with questions you may have during your MA and help guide you to meet your requirements to complete your degree.

-Dr. Nathan Rambukkana is your graduate coordinator.
-To request an appointment, email nrambukkana@wlu.ca
+Dr. Jonathan Finn is your graduate coordinator.
+To request information or an appointment, email CSgrad@wlu.ca

 Faculty Research

 Master's students doing MRPs or Theses work closely with a small supervisory committee comprising an advisor/supervisor and a second reader.
+You can see examples of completed theses and MRPs as well as titles of others on our new Graduate Student Research page.
 In addition, when faculty have funded research projects they might look to hire graduate research assistants.
-You can explore the work our graduate faculty do via the research interests posted at the bottom of the main program page and by looking through our Faculty Research and Creation Highlights.
+You can explore the work our graduate faculty do via the research interests posted at the bottom of the main program page and by looking through our Research and Creation Archive and Faculty Highlights pages.